Best of the Letters From 2021

 I have saved emails from his failed prophecies from January, 2020, and his lame attempt to explain why it didn’t happen.
 I thank God that I didn’t lose my wife and all my friends and family.
 They never quit praying for me every day; due to that I truly believe it is a miracle that I left.

 I thank you for your site and read it every day.
 I can relate to all the letters people write in.
 I also enjoy listening to your offsite messages, such as Aaron Budjen at Living God Ministries, and Bob George Ministries.
 I pray for the close friends that I made while I was there for 6 years.
 Only one person has called me since I left.
 I know why they are shunning me.
 I pray that the Holy Spirit will convict their hearts, but in God’s timing, like He did me.

 I could say a lot more but I better quit.
 Keep up the good work.
 God bless you. –L. G.

 Comment: Listeners should be aware of Aaron Budjen’s apparent modalism.
-Read this 5-4-16 letter and comments.
+Read this May 4, 2016 letter, our comments, and letters that follow.